-A student may take on a Credit/No Credit basis any course at Wabash College for which he is eligible and which is outside the minimum 34 required for graduation.
-"Credit" equals C- or better.
+A student may take any course on a Credit/No Credit basis for which he is eligible and which is outside the minimum 34 course credits required for graduation, except for internship courses taken for academic credit (see Off-Campus Study, Internships section).
+Credit will be awarded if the earned letter grade is a "C-" or better, and recorded with a "CR" on the student's transcript.
+No credit will be awarded if the earned letter grade is less than C-, and the course will not be recorded on the student's transcript.
 Citations may be used to recognize any exceptional work.
-"No Credit" means any grade less than C-, and the course is not recorded on the transcript.

-No courses needed to fulfill the distribution, minimum department major or minor, or area of concentration requirements may be taken on a Credit/No Credit basis.
+Courses needed to fulfill distribution requirements, or the minimum requirements of a major or minor, may not be taken on a Credit/No Credit basis.

-Students may not petition for a grade for courses taken on a Credit/No Credit basis.
-Change in the status of courses to or from Credit/No Credit must be completed during the first four weeks of a full credit course or the first two weeks of a half-credit course.
+Change in the status of courses to or from Credit/No Credit must be completed during the first four weeks of a full semester course or the first two weeks of a first or second half-semester course.
+Students may not petition for a grade for courses being taken on a Credit/No Credit basis after these deadlines.